elgbar/InfiniteBootleg/design/biome.md

 ### super-surface biomes

+---

 Currently, not prioritized, but can be used to create interesting terrain in the sky.

 For now these are just air

 ### sub-surface biomes

+---

-The most complex biomes, taking both the x and y world coordinate as input.
+The most complex biomes, taking both the x and y world coordinate as input, i.e., they are 2d biomes.
 These are used to create caves, ores, and other underground features.